openmedlab/XrayPULSE/README.md

 ├── pytorch_model-00002-of-00002.bin
 ```

-Then, set the path of pulse_weights to "pulse_weights" in the model config file "xraypulse/configs/models/xraypulse.yaml"
+Then, set the path of pulse_weights to "bloom_model" in the model config file "xraypulse/configs/models/xraypulse.yaml"

 And add the path of the pretrained checkpoint  in "demo_configs/xraypulse_demo.yaml".